KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LiveLyrics by Fabrizz](https://github.com/Fabrizz/MMM-LiveLyrics)

 1. `package.json` issue: No description
+2. Issue: The license in the package.json (MIT) doesn't match the license file (GPL-3.0).
-2. Typo: Found `Magic Mirror` in file `index.html`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `index.html`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `LyricsFetcher.js`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `LyricsFetcher.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LKY-TIC by djey47](https://github.com/djey47/MMM-LKY-TIC)